-Prior to conducting an arrest warrant search in Hancock County, WV, it would help to understand the process used for the issue of these detention orders and how arrests are effected by the police.
-It would be a grave folly to assume that cops can only nab a suspect if they have an active warrant in their hands.
+Before conducting an arrest warrant search in Hancock County, WV, it would help understand the process used for these detention orders and how arrests are affected by the police.
+It would be a grave folly to assume that cops can only arrest a suspect if they have an active warrant in their hands.

-Warrantless arrests are considered legal at least as far as felonies are concerned.
-Even when the matter in question is a misdemeanor, offenders can be detained when a police officer is a witness to the crime.
-Another popular situation in which a person can be detained on the spot is if he is found to be in possession of illicit substances including narcotics and/or ammunition during a routine stop and search.
+Warrantless arrests are considered legal, at least as far as felonies are concerned.
+Even when the matter in question is a misdemeanor, offenders can be detained when a police officer witnesses the crime.
+Another popular situation in which a person can be arrested on the spot is if he is found to have illicit substances, including narcotics and/or ammunition, during a routine stop and search.

 In all other cases, an active warrant will have to be sought.
-In fact, even when the police are dealing with an absconder or a person who has failed to show up at a court session, the court will have to issue a bench warrant to legalize the detention.
-As far as Hancock County arrest warrants go, these are issued by the magistrate’s court but a request has to be placed for them by the office of the sheriff.
+Even when the police are dealing with an absconder or a person who has failed to show up at a court session, the court will have to issue a bench warrant to legalize the detention.
+As far as Hancock County arrest warrants go, these are issued by the magistrate’s court, but a request has to be placed for them by the office of the sheriff.

-When you start a search for outstanding warrants from Hancock County, you will not only be told about pending detention directives but also you will get information on all arrest records in the name of the subject.
+When you start searching for outstanding warrants from Hancock County, you will be told about pending detention directives and get information on all arrest records in the subject’s name.
 For such an inquiry, you will have to write/go to:

 - The sheriff’s: 102 N Court St, New Cumberland, West Virginia 26047